 EPHESIANS 2:8-9

-Pick up the second envelope again.
-It is heavier than the first.
-It weighs more because it contains a Person, not a policy.
-It contains the hand of a Father who was already reaching when you could not reach.
-It contains the voice of a Shepherd who already called you by name in eternity past.
-It contains a Bridegroom whose dowry was paid in blood before you knew you needed a groom.
+Go back to the kitchen table, and the two envelopes, and the same elegant hand that spelled GRACE across both.
+You were told all your life that the word was identical because the handwriting matched.
+But the handwriting is not who sent the letter.
+Open the second one again.
+It is heavier — it weighs more because it holds a Person, not a policy: the hand of a Father who was already reaching when you could not reach, the voice of a Shepherd who named you in eternity past, a finished cross with your debt marked paid before you knew you owed it.
 The first envelope was addressed to you and asked for your reply.
-The second envelope was addressed to you because you were already loved.
+The second was addressed to you because you were already loved.
 There is no reply requested.
-There is only a door standing open and a light on in the hall and the smell of something roasting in the kitchen, and the Father at the top of the driveway with His sandals off because He has been running.
+There is only a door standing open, a light on in the hall, and the Father at the top of the driveway with His sandals off, because He has been running.

 Not an offer — a decree.
 Not a suggestion — a resurrection.
 Not a blank check — a finished cross.